About

 His work has received numerous honors, including an American Book Award, David Brower Award for Environmental Reporting, Foreword Magazine Book of the Year Award for Travel Writing, Lowell Thomas Award for Travel Journalism, Delta Award for Literature, Plattner Award for Appalachian Literature, Illinois Arts Council Creative Non-Fiction Award, Southwest Book of the Year, Garst Memorial Award for Media (UN Association Iowa), Calumet Artist Residency and a Field Foundation Fellowship.
 His play, "4 1/2 Hours: Across the Stones of Fire," won the "Greener Planet Award" at the Planet Connections Theatre Festivity in New York City.
 Blue Ridge Outdoors Magazine selected Biggers as one of its 100 Pioneers.

-In the 1990s, as part of his work to develop literacy and literary programs in rural communities in the American Southwest, he founded the Northern Arizona Book Festival.
+In the 1990s, as part of his work to develop literacy and literary programs in rural communities in the American Southwest, he founded the Northern Arizona Book Festival, which featured Nobel Laureates Toni Morrison and Czeslaw Milosz, among others.
 In the 1980s, Biggers served as an assistant to former Senator George McGovern in Washington, DC, and as an aide to Rev. William Sloane Coffin at the Riverside Church in New York City, where he co-founded the Interfaith Assembly on Homelessness and Housing.

 Biggers earned a B.A. in History/English from Hunter College, with additional study at Columbia University, and the University of California in Berkeley.